 Today, CPI is a leading provider of microwave, radio frequency, power and control solutions for critical defense, communications, medical, scientific and other applications.
 CPI develops, manufactures and distributes products used to generate, amplify, transmit and receive high-power/high-frequency microwave and radio frequency signals and/or provide power and control for various applications.
 End-use applications of these systems include the transmission of radar signals for navigation and location; transmission of deception signals for electronic countermeasures; transmission and amplification of voice, data and video signals for broadcasting, Internet and other types of commercial and military communications; providing power and control for medical diagnostic imaging; and generating microwave energy for radiation therapy in the treatment of cancer and for various industrial and scientific applications.

-The company is organized into six operating divisions: Microwave Power Products Division, which now includes the Eimac operations, in Palo Alto, Calif.; Beverly Microwave Division in Beverly, Mass.; Satcom Division in Georgetown, Ontario, Canada and Palo Alto, Calif.; Communications & Medical Products Division in Georgetown, Ontario, Canada; Econco Division in Woodland, Calif.; and Malibu Division in Camarillo, Calif.; and Radant Technologies Division in Stow, Mass.; and ASC Signal Division in Plano, Texas and Whitby, Ontario, Canada.
+The company is organized into seven operating divisions: Microwave Power Products Division, which now includes the Eimac operations, in Palo Alto, Calif.; Beverly Microwave Division in Beverly, Mass.; Satcom Division in Georgetown, Ontario, Canada and Palo Alto, Calif.; Communications & Medical Products Division in Georgetown, Ontario, Canada; Econco Division in Woodland, Calif.; Malibu Division in Camarillo, Calif.; and Radant Technologies Division in Stow, Mass.; and ASC Signal Division in Plano, Texas and Whitby, Ontario, Canada.

 In the early 1950s, the Canadian government asked Varian Associates to create a local source for the production of microwave vacuum electron devices.
 The company established Varian Associates of Canada Limited in 1954 in Georgetown, Ontario, Canada.
 This business has since become the Communications & Medical Products Division of CPI, a premier manufacturer and technology leader in microwave communication products and high-frequency switching power supplies and control systems for medical and industrial markets.